namespace-ee/react-calendar-timeline/README.md

 ```

 ## API
+*NB!* All props need to be immutable.
+For example, this means if you wish to change the title of one of your items, please pass in a whole new items array instead of changing the title in the old array.
+[Here's more info.](http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/)

-The component can take many parameters.
+The component can take many props:

 ### groups
-Expects either a vanilla JS array or an immutable JS array, consisting of objects with the following attributes:
+Expects either a vanilla JS array or an immutableJS array, consisting of objects with the following attributes:
 ```
 {
   id: 1,